What are the site inspections to be undertaken during the construction?

 The inspection plan indicates what inspections are required, whom to contact and what notification is required.
 This can assist us both in ensuring that the work is carried out to a satisfactory level and on completion of the work a completion certificate can be issued.

 The inspection plan not only gives the period of time that must be given to the local authority of the work to be inspected.
-It also gives our commitment to you of the service we will try to provide.
+It also gives our commitment to you of the service we aim to provide.

 Can I get a completion certificate when the work is finished?